trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

     //          - if specified, host and port are ignored.
     // skipDryRun: - true if you don't want to test run the migration locally before the actual migration (default is false)
-    // timeoutBlocks: - if a transaction is not mined, keep waiting for this number of blocks (default is 50) }
+    // timeoutBlocks: - if a transaction is not mined, keep waiting for this number of blocks (default is 50)
+    // deploymentPollingInterval: - duration between checks for completion of deployment transactions }
 }
 ```